-Under the Proposed Project, use of EMUs for approximately 75 percent of Caltrain's fleet for service between San Francisco and San Jose would increase electricity demand.
-As described in Section
+- Under the Proposed Project, use of EMUs for approximately 75 percent of Caltrain's fleet for service between San Francisco and San Jose would increase electricity demand.
+As described in Section - 12 2.4.5.32.3.7.3, Energy Consumption, and Section 4.5, Energy, the Proposed Project would require

-2.4.5.3, Energy Consumption, the Proposed Project would require approximately 83 million kWh of electricity per year (in 2020) for train operation and idling.
-This represents an increase of 79 million kWh of electrical demand over the existing system demand of 3.9 million kWh (used for idling when
+13 approximately 83 88 million kWh of electricity per year (in 2020) for train operation and idling.

-8 diesel trains are plugged into station power).
-With fully electrified operations between San

-- 9 Francisco and San Jose service by 2040, the total electricity consumption would rise to 105 million - 10 kWh. - 10 To contextualize this demand, one can compare the Proposed Project's demand to the total - 12 electricity consumption with San Mateo and Santa Clara Counties in 2011 as shown in Table 3.13-4. - 13 These two counties were selected instead of San Francisco because the TPSs would be located in - 14 these two counties and would draw electricity from PG&E's transmission system in these two - 15 counties.
-As shown, the Proposed Project's electricity demand in 2020 would be less than 0.4% of - 16 the total electricity demand in both counties in 2011.
-With full electrification, the electricity demand - 17 in 2040 would be approximately 0.5% of the total electricity demand in the two counties in 2011.2
+- This represents an increase of 79 84.6 million kWh of electrical demand over the existing system demand of 3.9 4.2 million kWh (used for idling when diesel trains are plugged into station power). - 16 With fully electrified operations between San Francisco and San Jose service by 2040, the total - electricity consumption would rise to 112 105 million kWh. - 18 To contextualize this demand, one can compare the Proposed Project's demand to the total - 19 electricity consumption with San Mateo and Santa Clara Counties in 2012 2011 as shown in Table - 20 3.13-4.
+These two counties were selected instead of San Francisco because the TPSs would be - located in these two counties and would draw electricity from PG&E's transmission system in these two counties.
+As shown, the Proposed Project's electricity demand in 2020 would be less than 0.4% of the total electricity demand in both counties in 2012 2011.
+With full electrification, the electricity demand in 2040 would be approximately 0.5% of the total electricity demand in the two counties in 2012 2011. - 26 Project Variant 1 would not change the operational electricity demand because train operations 27 would not change. - 28 In 2008, Caltrain requested a study of the impact of Caltrain electrification on the PG&E power - 29 system to identify if new transmission or other facilities would be necessary due to the increase in - 30 electricity demand (LTK 2008).
+The results of the study showed that the PG&E transmission and - 31 generation system would support the traction electrification system loads under normal operating - 32 conditions and under various system contingencies, including transmission line, generator, and - 33 traction power system outages.
+No remedial measures to the PG&E system were proposed in the - 34 study.